ASSIST-IoT minitrack in HICSS57 – Call for papers

 ASSIST-IoT mini track in HICSS57 – Call for papers

 Minitrack in Cognitive Cloud Continuum Ecosystems: Theory and Practice (HICSS57 co-organised by ASSIST-IoT and aerOS projects as part of the Hawaii International Conference on System Sciences (HICSS)), Honolulu, Hawaii, January 3-6, 2024.
 The call for papers opens soon.
 Submission deadline 15 June 2023.

 CALL FOR PAPERS

 Cognitive Cloud Continuum Ecosystems: Theory and Practice, Honolulu, Hawaii, January 3-6, 2024 – part of the Hawaii International Conference on System Sciences (HICSS)), Honolulu, Hawaii, January 3-6, 2024.
 HICSS57 Minitrack co-organised by ASSIST-IoT and aerOS projects.
 More info here.

-Cognitive Cloud is an enhanced Cloud-Fog-Edge system that is capable of sensing its environment, learning from it, and opportunistically and dynamically adapting its computational loads to the user intents.
-Here, the core enabling technologies, for management of resources, services and data are AI/ML techniques, which infuse the cognitive aspects into the continuum.
+Cognitive Cloud is an enhanced Cloud-Fog-Edge system that is capable of sensing its environment, learning from it, and opportunistically and dynamically adapting its computational loads to the user’s intent.
+Here, the core enabling technologies for the management of resources, services and data are AI/ML techniques, which infuse the cognitive aspects into the continuum.

 - Architectures for the Cognitive Cloud for systems that are user-aware, self-aware and (semi-)autonomous; address the need for real-time capable solutions; and solve performance challenges, such as data streaming and